Mr Business Golf

 Step Two: The Mixing

-In the 12oz glass (it can be bigger if your round of golf really sucked) tear up two average size Mint Leaves.
+In the 12oz glass (it can be bigger if your round of golf really sucked) tear up two average size Mint Leaves. mint

 I am hearing that the bottom leaves of the plant are the strongest in flavor so if you are really into the mint flavor go for the bottom coarser leaves.
 If you are just wanting to cut to the chase, just pick any of them and tear them into pieces and place them in the bottom of the glass.
 The tearing of the leaves helps release the Mint Oil (Yaw, I didn’t know that Mint had an oil either.)

 Now throw the two Lime slices in the glass with the Mint leaves.
-With the Wooden Pestle (or wooden spoon handle) grind the lime and mint together for about three grinds..OK, for your Type A people, you can do like they do in the movies and stand there and grind on the lime and mint while singing some Pirate song…all you want to do is to release the Mint Oil into the Lime.
+With the Wooden Pestle (or wooden 121092mortar_pestlespoon handle) grind the lime and mint together for about three grinds..OK, for your Type A people, you can do like they do in the movies and stand there and grind on the lime and mint while singing some Pirate song…all you want to do is to release the Mint Oil into the Lime.

 Now, fill the glass half full of Crushed Ice and put a splash of Lime Juice in the Glass …not too much ice, just half full or less.